radfordwill/epic-spinners/README.md

 ### Q: I have a problem to report

-A: Use this plugin's support forum page or send an email to will@radford.online
+A: Use this plugin's support forum page or send an email to radford.will@gmail.com

 ### Q: Ask a question